Noise2Recon: Enabling Joint MRI Reconstruction and Denoising with Semi-Supervised and Self-Supervised Learning: Related Work

 \subsection{Supervised Image Reconstruction}

-The vast majority of image recovery methods perform learning in a supervised fashion, where a large dataset consisting of fully-sampled references is needed to perform training.
-One of the common approaches in supervised learning is to directly invert the forward imaging model using a feed-forward convolutional neural network (CNN) architecture \cite{zhang2017, 2017deepcnn}.
-An alternative to direct inversion is to unroll an iterative algorithm for a fixed number of iterations and alternate between a data-fidelity term and a regularization term, where the regularization function is learned in a data-driven fashion \cite{pezzotti2020adaptive,adler2018learned,Meinhardt_Moeller_Hazirbas_Cremers_2017,Aggarwal_Mani_Jacob_2019}.
+The vast majority of image recovery methods perform learning in a supervised fashion, where a large dataset consisting of fully-sampled (labeled) examples is needed to perform training.
+Supervised DL approaches either directly invert the forward imaging model with a feed-forward convolutional neural network (CNN) \cite{zhang2017, 2017deepcnn, akccakaya2018scan, quan2018compressed} or unroll an iterative algorithm, which alternates between a data-fidelity step and a CNN-based regularization step \cite{pezzotti2020adaptive,adler2018learned,Meinhardt_Moeller_Hazirbas_Cremers_2017,Aggarwal_Mani_Jacob_2019, hammernik2018learning, Yaman_self}.
 However, these methods require large number of fully-sampled scans and are not designed to leverage undersampled scans.